 There will be a large interactive study centre, with an open study area at its heart, specifically designed for groups to exchange skills and discuss ideas.
 There will also be space to view film from the archives.
 Here visitors will have the opportunity to create and share digital works, and exchange knowledge and ideas with other visitors, students and professionals.

 A new studio space will enable groups to make works at scale, developing participants’ understanding of artistic practice and improving critical skills by exploring the diversity of process and materials.
 A small gallery will be located adjacent to the studio, where these works can be showcased.

 Across both floors, there will be a range of flexible workshop, seminar and personal research spaces.

 Learning spaces for young people

-There will be a dedicated space for Tate Modern’s Raw Canvas youth programme.
-This space will be ‘owned’ and managed by the Raw Canvas team and will include a flexible lounge area with access to digital resources and the adjacent studio and display spaces.
-It will be available to all Young Tate programme participants.
+There will be a dedicated space for Tate’s Young People’s programme.
+This space will be ‘owned’ and managed by Tate Collective London and will include a flexible lounge area with access to digital resources and the adjacent studio and display spaces.
+It will be available to all Tate Collective London members.